Acanthotrema kalbii: Description

 Acanthotrema kalbii and A. brasilianum share a certain degree of similarity.
 However, revision of collections has shown that the Neotropical collections of A. brasilianum present fusiform to narrowly ellipsoid ascospores, differing from the submuriform ascospores observed in A. kalbii.
 Moreover, ascospore size among these lichen populations varies greatly, which further contributes to their differentiation.
 No secondary chemical compounds have been detected in A. kalbii, as per thin-layer chromatography analysis.

 Habitat and distribution

 Found in Costa Rica's montane rainforest zone, within the Las Tablas Protection Zone, Acanthotrema kalbii prefers the bark of trees in areas of disturbed primary forest.
 It has been specifically documented near the Las Alturas Station, located in the Talamanca Ridge area.
-Partial shade seems to be beneficial for its growth, highlighting the lichen's adaption to understory ecosystems.
+Partial shade seems to be beneficial for its growth, highlighting the lichen's adaptation to understory ecosystems.